MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/ns-objidl-tagbind_opts3.md

 The size of this structure, in bytes.

-#### - grfFlags

-Flags that control aspects of moniker binding operations.
-This value is any combination of the bit flags in the <a href="https://msdn.microsoft.com/e8884e82-5de2-4a1f-b79c-d431afe9e87e">BIND_FLAGS</a> enumeration.
-The <a href="https://msdn.microsoft.com/0f0ded09-7a7c-40bb-8198-b9f5058827d4">CreateBindCtx</a> function initializes this member to zero.

-#### - grfMode
+#### - dwClassContext

-Flags that should be used when opening the file that contains the object identified by the moniker.
-Possible values  are the <a href="https://msdn.microsoft.com/15a35da9-332a-46e1-9190-500c95e26f59">STGM constants</a>.
-The binding operation uses these flags in the call to <a href="https://msdn.microsoft.com/8391aa5c-fe6e-4b03-9eef-7958f75910a5">IPersistFile::Load</a> when loading the file.
-If the object is already running, these flags are ignored by the binding operation.
-The <a href="https://msdn.microsoft.com/0f0ded09-7a7c-40bb-8198-b9f5058827d4">CreateBindCtx</a> function initializes this field to STGM_READWRITE.
+The class context, taken from the <a href="https://msdn.microsoft.com/dcb82ff2-56e4-4c7e-a621-7ffd0f1a9d8e">CLSCTX</a> enumeration, that is to be used for instantiating the object.
+Monikers typically pass this value to the <i>dwClsContext</i> parameter of <a href="https://msdn.microsoft.com/7295a55b-12c7-4ed0-a7a4-9ecee16afdec">CoCreateInstance</a>.

 #### - dwTickCountDeadline